One of the biggest thing to consider is that the competitors and support crew abide by the "spirit of the event"

 Checkpoints : Teams must either record what's on the sign, clip the clip card or answer the clue.

 The clock will start at the beginning of the race.
-Times will be recorded at each transition area and when the team crosses the line.
+Times will be recorded when the team crosses the line.
 When a team decides to rest at a checkpoint, the clock doesn’t stop.

 3) Cut Offs and Alternative Courses